 You can download the plans for the Triangular Array here.

 Our largest and most powerful Eikona loudspeaker to date.
 The TLA is a substantial, transmission line speaker capable of handling the full power and majesty of orchestral music.
 The line has been carefully optimised for the Eikonas and the design is receiving rave reviews from constructors.
 Read the design blog and download the construction guide here.

-A 100 cm high mass-loaded transmission line designed for us by Mark Dikovics.
-This slim enclosure has a -3dB point of 27Hz and is capable of handling the full orchestral range.
+This is a 1-metre high mass-loaded, transmission line designed for us by Mark Dikovics.
+This slim enclosure is -3dB at 27 Hz and is capable of handling the full orchestral range.